Freenove/Freenove_Projects_Kit_for_Raspberry_Pi/docs/source/fnk0054/codes/Pi4j/4_Analog_&_PWM.rst

 .. list-table::
     :width: 100%
     :align: center
-    :class: product-table
+    :class: table-line

     * - Schematic diagram
     * - |Chapter04_02|
     * - Hardware connection:

         Switch ON NO.5 switch and the four switches of NO.2.

     * - |Chapter04_03|

 .. |Chapter04_02| image:: ../_static/imgs/4_Analog_&_PWM/Chapter04_02.png
 .. |Chapter04_03| image:: ../_static/imgs/4_Analog_&_PWM/Chapter04_03.png

 .. note::

-    :red:`If you have any concerns, please send an email to:` support@freenove.com
+    :combo:`red font-bolder:If you have any concerns, please send an email to:` support@freenove.com

 Sketch
 ================================================================